When presented with a problem I like to find a simple, inexpensive, effective and often novel or innovative solution.

-The zone is the area that the robotic lawnmower stays within when cutting the lawn.
+The lawn zone is the area that the robotic lawnmower stays within when cutting your lawn.

-This is known as the boundary wire, and it’s only a 6v DC current, so in the event the cable gets accidently severed it’s quite harmless to humans and animals.
-Even if the boundary wire is buried in a shallow trench, just under the surface, the electrical current is strong enough for the Robotic Lawnmower to detect, so that:-
+This is known as the boundary wire, and it’s only a 6v DC current, so in the event the cable gets accidentally severed, it’s quite harmless to humans and animals.
+Even if the boundary wire is buried in a shallow trench, just under the surface, the electrical current is strong enough for the Robotic Lawnmower to detect, so that it knows:

-- It knows where the designated boundary is, which it will not cross, and
+- Where the designated boundary is, which it will not cross, and

 - When it needs recharging it follows the boundary wire, in the direction of the current, back to the charging station.